The Dancing Water, the Singing Apple, and the Speaking Bird: Synopsis

 Their aunts saw them and were terror-struck.
 They sent their nurse to visit the daughter and tell her that the house needed the Dancing Water to be perfect and her brothers should get it for her.
 The oldest son left and found three hermits in turn.
 The first two could not help him, but the third told him how to retrieve the Dancing Water, and he brought it back to the house.
 On seeing it, the aunts sent their nurse to tell the girl that the house needed the Singing Apple as well, but the brother got it, as he had the Dancing Water.
 The third time, they sent him after the Speaking Bird, but as one of the conditions was that he not respond to the bird, and it told him that his aunts were trying to kill him and his mother was in the treadmill, it shocked him into speech, and he was turned to stone.
 The ring changed colors.
 His brother came after him, but suffered the same fate.
 Their sister came after them both, said nothing, and transformed her brother and many other statues back to life.

-They returned home, and the king saw them and thought that if he did not know his wife had given birth to three puppies, he would think these his children.
+They returned home, where the king saw them and thought that if he did not know his wife had given birth to three puppies, he would think these were his children.
 They invited him to dinner, and the Speaking Bird told the king all that had happened.
 The king executed the aunts and their nurse and took his wife and children back to the palace.